alexhkurz/alexhkurz.github.io/index.md

 ---

 LLMs cannot be more reliable and trustworthy than the data they are trained on.
-The fact that LLMs have emerged as powerful instruments for programming is a testament to the half-century long collective efforts of the software engineering community to create robust open-source software.
+The fact that LLMs have emerged as powerful tools for programming is a testament to the half-century long collective efforts of the software engineering community to create robust open-source software.

 <!---